Why U.S. Starbursts contain animal gelatin while the U.K. version remains vegan.

 Many in the vegan community import U.K. Starburst or buy them during travel because they align with plant-based values.

-Whether Starburst is halal depends largely on where the product is made.
+Whether Starburst is halal depends entirely on the region where the product is made.

 In the U.S., classic Starburst is not halal due to the presence of gelatin—an ingredient typically derived from pork or other non-zabiha animal sources.
 Some varieties may also include confectioner’s glaze (shellac), which is made from insect secretions and is also not halal-compliant.

 In contrast, Starburst sold in the U.K. does not contain gelatin or shellac, making it more suitable for those who follow halal dietary practices, though not all packages are officially halal-certified.
-For consumers who follow halal principles based on ingredient transparency, U.K. Starburst is often considered a safer choice.
+For consumers who carefully check labels for hidden non-halal or non-vegan ingredients—such as checking if spicy snacks like Takis are vegan — the U.K. Starburst is often considered a safer choice.

 The newer Starburst Goodies, available in the U.S., are made without any animal-derived ingredients, using pectin instead of gelatin, and contain no shellac—making them a potentially halal-friendly option, especially for those who follow ingredient-based interpretations of halal.
 However, they are not officially halal-certified, so individuals with strict requirements may wish to confirm with the manufacturer.